m) Provisions, contingencies and commitments

 As the Company is engaged in providing infrastructural facilities as specified in Schedule VI to the Act, provisions of section 186 except sub-section (1) of the Act are not applicable to the Company.

-The Board of Directors of the Company had approved arrangement for amalgamation of erstwhile wholly owned subsidiaries, Skystar Buildcon Private Limited, Advaith Infraprojects Private Limited, Shivay Brokers Private Limited and Magnate Industries Private Limited (previously known as Magnate Industries LLP) ("Transferor Companies”) with the Company (the "Transferee Company”) in its meeting held on 26th May, 2023.
-The Scheme of amalgamation has been approved by the Hon'ble National Company Law Tribunal (NCLT) vide order dated 10th May, 2024.
-The certified copy of the Order has been filed with Registrar of Companies, Mumbai on 17th May, 2024, on which the Scheme became effective.
-Accordingly, the Company has accounted for the business combination transaction using the Pooling of interest method in accordance with the approved scheme as per Appendix C of Ind AS 103, Business Combinations of Entities under common control.
-Pursuant to above, the financial statements of the Company in respect of the prior periods have been restated as if the aforesaid business combination had occurred from the beginning of the preceding period, irrespective of the actual date of the combination.
-The impact of the merger on these financial results is as under:
+i) The Board of Directors of the Company had approved scheme of amalgamation of Starlight Systems (I) Private Limited (previously known as Starlight System (I) LLP) (SSIPL) ("Transferor Company”) with the Company (the "Transferee Company”) in its meeting held on 10th November, 2022 with the appointed date of the scheme being 29th April, 2022.
+The Scheme of amalgamation has been approved by the Hon'ble National Company Law Tribunal (NCLT) vide order dated 29th July, 2024.
+The certified copy of the Order has been filed with Registrar of Companies, Mumbai on 2nd August, 2024, on which the Scheme became effective.
+Accordingly, the Company has accounted for the business combination transaction using the Pooling of interest method in accordance with the approved scheme which is in line with Appendix C of Ind AS 103, Business Combinations of Entities under Common Control.
+Pursuant to above, the comparative financial information presented in the standalone financial statements of the Company in respect of the prior periods have been restated as if the aforesaid business combination had occurred from the beginning of the preceding period, irrespective of the actual date of the combination.

-The Ministry of Corporate Affairs (MCA) has prescribed a new requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 inserted by the Companies (Accounts) Amendment Rules 2021 requiring companies, which uses accounting software for maintaining its books of account, shall use only such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.
-The new requirement is applicable with effect from the financial year beginning on 1st April, 2023.
+The Ministry of Corporate Affairs (MCA) has prescribed a new requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 inserted by the Companies (Accounts) Amendment Rules 2021 requiring companies, which uses accounting software for maintaining its books of account, shall use only such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled and the audit trail has been preserved by the Company as per the statutory requirements for record retention.

-Further, the audit trail feature of the another accounting software did not capture the details of what data was changed while recording audit trail (edit log) at application level.
-The audit trail feature was not enabled at the database level for such accounting software to log any direct data changes, used for maintenance of all accounting records.
+Further, the audit trail feature of another accounting software did not capture the details of what data was changed while recording audit trail at application level.
+Also, the audit trail feature was not enabled at the database level for such accounting software to log any direct data changes, used for maintenance of accounting records.

-This is the summary of material accounting policy and other explanatory information referred to in our audit report of even date.
+These are the notes referred to in our audit report of even date.

 For and on behalf of the Board of Directors

-Rakesh R. Agarwal Vaddarse Shetty Sandhya Malhotra Prashant Chaubey
+Rakesh R. Agarwal Sandhya Malhotra Prashant Chaubey Rachana Hingarajia

 Place: Mumbai